|

 You skip breakfast so you can walk your dog in the morning before work.

-You are the only idiot walking in the pouring rain because your dog needs her walk.
+You are the only idiot walking in the pouring rain because your dog needs her

-You don't go to happy hours with co-workers any more because you need to go home and see your dog.
+You don't go to happy hours with co-workers any more because you need to go home

 Your parents refer to your pet as their granddog.